 Collina Strada

-New York-based label Collina Strada, led by designer Hillary Taymour, fed its extensive design archive into an AI system.
+New York-based label Collina, led by designer Hillary Taymour, fed its extensive design archive into an AI system.
 The generative AI created novel garment concepts, iteratively refined over several weeks and brought to life for their Spring 2024 collection.
 This AI-driven approach showcased potential future directions and sparked dialogue about the intersection of human creativity and artificial intelligence within the fashion industry.

 Moncler